stylessh/unphu-api/readme.md

 The source code was wrote in **ES6**.

-If you want the api in mode production, you need to compile the source code with `yarn run build`.
-And then run `yarn start` to initialize the server.
+If you want the api in mode production, run `yarn start` to initialize the server.

 # Database